POTSDAM - The start of winter brings the promise of frozen treats with the opening of Chilly Delight, a frozen yogurt shop at 57 Market St.

 Were getting older, and furniture gets heavy, Mr. Dillon joked.

-Frozen yogurt is an increasingly popular alternative to ice cream, said Mrs. Dillon.
+Frozen yogurt is an increasingly popular alternative to ice cream, Mrs. Dillon said.

 Yogurt is a very popular trend.
-Its better for you, too, she said.
+Its better for you, she said.

 This yogurt can be adorned with 30 toppings offered, from strawberries to Reeses Pieces.
 Gummy Bears and M&Ms have proven popular so far, Mr. Dillon said.

-Opening the shop just before winter allows the Dillons to figure out what is most popular and work out any kinks before an anticipated warm-weather rush.
+Opening the shop just before winter allows the Dillons to figure out what is most popular and work out any kinks before the expected warm-weather rush.

 Its a good time to start, Mr. Dillon said.